Urinetown: Productions

 An Australian production directed by Simon Phillips for the Melbourne Theatre Company was staged at the Playhouse in April–May 2004.
 The cast featured Kane Alexander (Bobby Strong), Shane Bourne (Officer Lockstock), Lisa McCune (Hope Cladwell), Rhonda Burchmore (Penelope Pennywise) and Gerry Connolly (Caldwell B. Cladwell).
 The production transferred to Sydney for the Sydney Theatre Company at the Sydney Theatre in June–July 2006.
 The Sydney season retained the principal cast from Melbourne, with the exception of David Campbell taking over the role of Bobby.

 The UK premiere directed by Jamie Lloyd opened at London's St. James Theatre in April 2014, transferred to the Apollo Theatre in September 2014, and ended its run on 3 January 2015.

 In 2015, a production of the show opened in São Paulo, Brazil, at the Teatro do Nucleo Experimental.
 In 2019, Urinetown opened in Singapore, produced by Pangdemonium Theatre Company.

+In 2019, the first Danish production of Urinetown opened at Fredericia Teater.

+In 2023, the Turkish production of Urinetown opened at the Zorlu Performance Arts Center.
+It had its last show on February 15, 2025.

+In 2024, another Danish production opened March 22 at Østre Gasværk Teater, Copenhagen, notably starring Kurt Ravn as Caldwell B. Cladwell.

+In February 2025, the show was revived as a part of New York City Center's Encores! series.
+The production featured Jordan Fisher as Bobby, Christopher Fitzgerald as Barrel, Greg Hildreth as Lockstock, Keala Settle as Pennywise, Stephanie Styles as Hope, and Rainn Wilson as Cladwell.
+Taran Killam had originally been cast as Lockstock but had to drop out of the show due to his Pacific Palisades home burning down during the January 2025 Southern California wildfires.

 History

 Greg Kotis had the idea for Urinetown while traveling in Europe.
 A traveling student on a budget, he encountered a pay toilet and began writing shortly thereafter, joining with Mark Hollmann for the journey to Broadway.
 Initially, no production companies were interested in optioning the musical, but finally the Neo-Futurists, an experimental theatre group from Chicago, agreed to produce Urinetown for their 1999–2000 season.
 Kotis, his wife, and original cast member Spencer Kayden belonged to the group.
 Plans with the Neo-Futurists later fell through, so John Clancy of the New York Fringe Festival accepted the show into the festival.
 Playwright David Auburn, a friend of Kotis and Hollmann, came to see the show and immediately called the production company The Araca Group.
 The company optioned the musical, and it opened off-Broadway at the American Theatre for Actors, transferring to Broadway in September 2001.
 Originally planned to open on September 13, the show contained several references which, after the September 11 attacks, would prove offensive.
 Ultimately, only one line was removed from the script, and the show opened September 20, 2001.